 Appdome SecureAPI™ mitigates against the first two risks and protects and secures Open Banking APIs without developers having to write an additional line of code.
 You can look forward to learn more about our Open Banking solutions in a later blog.

 The PSD2 regulations cover any organization that is doing business in Europe or with consumers residing in Europe.
 As such, just like GDPR, PSD2 has implications for almost every bank and financial institution around the world.
 Appdome can help make your mobile banking and mobile payment apps PSD2 compliant today!
-See for yourself and start a free trial of Appdome today.
+See for yourself and create your appdome account today.

 Come See Us @ Money 20/20!